francoisguan-code/ATP-Tennis-Match-Prediction/README.md

 ## Key design decisions

 ### Data leakage from match stats
 Early versions used in-match statistics (`w_ace`, `w_df`, etc.) as features to predict the outcome of that same match.
-This gave ~99% accuracy.
+This gave ~99% accuracy, obviously sketchy.
 All features are derived exclusively from matches played *before* the match being predicted.
 Rolling averages use `shift(1)` (lagged by 1) to guarantee no current-match information is included.

 ### Mirror problem
 Generating two rows per match (winner perspective + loser perspective) creates perfectly symmetric pairs. `rank_diff > 0 → y=1` becomes an obvious identity that inflates AUC to 0.98.
 We solved it using one row per match.
 A fixed random seed assigns which player is "A" vs "B" for each match.
 The resulting dataset is 50/50 balanced without creating symmetric pairs.